bhushanpardeshii/AiCourse/README.md

-This AI-powered course creation platform enables users to design and develop courses on various topics with structured AI assistance.
-Built with Next.js, Tailwind CSS, ShadCN, and Acertinity on the frontend, and Firebase, Drizzle ORM, and PostgreSQL on the backend, it offers a seamless user experience.
-Using the Gemini API for AI integration, the platform tailors content for diverse learning levels, saves courses to a database, and makes them accessible for others to explore and learn from.
+• An AI-powered course creation platform using Next.js, Tailwind CSS, ShadCN, and AcertinityUI on the frontend, with Firebase, Drizzle ORM, and PostgreSQL on the backend.
+• Integrated YouTube API for video embedding, Clerk for authentication, and Gemini AI for AI-driven course generation tailored to different learning levels .
+• Enabled users to create, store, and explore courses with structured AI assistance, ensuring a seamless learning experience.